kenperkins/typhoon/README.md

 Typhoon was inspired by [Toto](//github.com/cloudhead/toto) (Ruby) and [Wheat](//github.com/creationix/wheat) (Node.js).
 Go check them out!

 Copyright (c) 2011 Christian Joudrey.
 See LICENSE for details.

+Node.js is an official trademark of Joyent.
+This module is not formally related to or endorsed by the official Joyent Node.js open source or commercial project.